Troy2727/analytica/README.md

 ---

 ### TL;DR 🚀
-Analyzr is a free and open-source analytics tool that requires just one line of code to set up.
+Analytica is a free and open-source analytics tool that requires just one line of code to set up.

 It comes with built-in Discord notifications and works seamlessly with any website, giving you all the analytics data you need to make informed decisions.